jacobtomlinson/website/content/posts/2020/2020-02-13-testing-static-site-with-lighthouse-ci-github-actions.md

 - Adding Lighthouse CI to your project with GitHub Actions
 - Checking your builds with Lighthouse CI assertions

-Moving forwards we should set our assertions however we like and get our PR merged in so that we are testing our website going forwards.
+Moving forwards we should set our assertions however we like and get our PR merged in so that we are testing our website with Lighthouse.
 It would also be a good idea to update the list of URLs with at least one of each type of page in the site to ensure good test coverage.
 For a blog this would probably be the home page, one or more posts and any error pages.

 I certainly have a few things to fix on my site and once I do I'll use Lighthouse CI to ensure it stays that way.